History of Tommy Edman in Timeline

 January 13, 2023: Contract Agreement with Cardinals

-In 2023, Tommy Edman was called to the South Korea national baseball team and played infielder during the 2023 World Baseball Classic.
+In 2023, Tommy Edman was called to the South Korea national baseball team and played second base during the 2023 World Baseball Classic, with 2 hits and 1 walk in 11 plate appearances.

-On January 22, 2024, Tommy Edman and the Cardinals agreed to a two-year deal worth $16.5 million, avoiding salary arbitration once again.
-However, he was later shut down during spring training due to renewed wrist discomfort after undergoing wrist surgery in the offseason.
+On January 22, 2024, Tommy Edman and the Cardinals agreed to a two-year deal worth $16.5 million, avoiding salary arbitration.
+However, after wrist surgery, he was shut down during spring training and later placed on the 60-day injured list on May 6 due to wrist discomfort.

 On July 29, 2024, Tommy Edman was traded by the St. Louis Cardinals to the Los Angeles Dodgers in a three-team deal.